aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Our existing code contains a couple of clever `IfAuthenticated` and `IfNotAuthenticated` components in `client/components/Authenticated.jsx`.
 They render their child components based on the status of the user.

 Fortunately, `auth0` package exports a `useAuth0` hook.
-This hook exposes useful functions and values, here will use `isAuthenticated` boolean value that will check to see if there is an auth token, and that it hasn't yet expired.
+This hook exposes useful functions and values.
+Here we will use the `isAuthenticated` boolean value to see if there is an auth token, and that it hasn't yet expired.
 This hook does the checking behind the scenes.

 Right now there is a placeholder `isAuthenticated` function which is hard-coded to return `true`.
-Import the `useAuth0` hook, destructure the `isAuthenticated` and return this boolean variable.
+Import the `useAuth0` hook from `@auth0-react`, destructure the `isAuthenticated` property off it, and return this boolean variable.

+Note that the boolean and the function are both named `isAuthenticated`, take care to understand which one you're working with.

 With that in place, you can now see the "Register" and "Sign in" links in the app.